Parmesan Crusted Potatoes

 Tips for Parmesan Crusted Potatoes

-• Place baking pan in the oven with the butter while pre-heating until the butter melts.
+• Place baking pan in the oven with the butter while the oven is pre-heating, until the butter melts.

 • Place the potatoes cut side down on the baking dish.